Accelerate analytics value data augmentation

 Whether your data resides on RDBMS, file systems, external catalogs, or applications, it needs to be indexed in a single data catalog for fast searching and easy provisioning for analytics.

-2. Harness the power of machine learning and AI
+2. Harness the power of machine learning and AI for data augmentation

 By applying machine learning (ML) and artificial intelligence (AI) enhancements to your catalog, you can automate some of the more monotonous tasks that take up most of your time.
 Using a machine-learning led data discovery and classification engine will ensure entities are added and tagged appropriately as soon as the data is ingested.
 You’ll also be able to perform duplicate data forensics to make sure your data is a single source of truth.